xuri/excelize-doc/en/chart.md

 Parameter|Explanation
 ---|---
-Name|Legend item (series), displayed in the chart legend and formula bar.
+Name              | Legend item (series), displayed in the chart legend and formula bar.
 The `Name` parameter is optional.
 If you don't specify this value, the default will be `Series 1 .. n`. `name` support for formula representation, for example: `Sheet1!$A$1`.
-Categories|Horizontal (category) axis label.
+Categories        | Horizontal (category) axis label.
 The `Categories` parameter is optional in most chart types, the default is a contiguous sequence of the form `1..n`.
-Values|The chart data area, which is the most important parameter in `Series`, is also the only required parameter when creating a chart.
+Values            | The chart data area, which is the most important parameter in `Series`, is also the only required parameter when creating a chart.
 This option links the chart to the worksheet data it displays.
+Fill              | This sets the format for the data series fill.
-Line|This sets the line format of the line chart.
+Line              | This sets the line format of the line chart.
 The `Line` property is optional and if it isn't supplied it will default style.
 The options that can be set is `Width`.
 The range of `Width` is 0.25pt - 999pt.
 If the value of width is outside the range, the default width of the line is 2pt.
-Marker|This sets the marker of the line chart and scatter chart.
+Marker            | This sets the marker of the line chart and scatter chart.
 The range of the optional field `Size` is 2-72 (default value is `5`).
 The enumeration value of optional field `Symbol` are (default value is `auto`): `circle`, `dash`, `diamond`, `dot`, `none`, `picture`, `plus`, `square`, `star`, `triangle`, `x` and `auto`.
+DataLabelPosition | This sets the position of the chart series data label.

 Set properties of the chart legend.
 The options that can be set are: